 - SALT – A dash of salt balances nicely with the sweetness of these cookies.

 - BAKING SODA – Helps these cookies rise to their soft, chewy texture!

-- EGGS – Get your eggs to room temperature before adding them to this recipe.
+- LARGE EGGS – Get your eggs to room temperature before adding them to this recipe.

 Storage and Freezing

 Store your cookies at room temperature in an airtight container.
 They should keep for about 5 days.
 If you want to keep them soft and moist, you can use the age-old trick of sticking a slice of bread in the container with them.

 You can freeze this cookie dough before you bake it.
 I’d roll the dough into a log and wrap it with freezer paper and aluminum foil.
 It will keep in your freezer for up to 4 months.
 Or, you can use a cookie scoop and to put dollops of cookie dough on a cookie sheet.
 Flash freeze the dough balls in your freezer.
 Once hard, you can put them in a freezer bag and store then like that.
 Then just take out as many cookies as you’d like to bake.
 Thaw out in the refrigerator before baking.